Can White Fiction Authors Write Minority Characters?

 There's a couple additional wrinkles here.
 No one can seriously argue that white fiction writers should avoid non-white characters entirely---that would result in fundamentally unrealistic fiction.
 Rather, I think the argument is that white writers shouldn't attempt to have protagonists or major characters who aren't white.
 And here I would say that if you're an author going for realism you do need to tread carefully and really research the kinds of people you are attempting to write about to capture their (to use an expression I find pompous and academic) "lived experience."

 But how strictly should we enforce these kinds of norms?
 I generally agree that a white, male, 40-something author like myself would struggle to write an authentic protagonist who is black, female and bisexual.
-But what about a protagonist who is white, male, 40 something but also somewhere on the Aspergers spectrum?
+But what about a protagonist who is white, male, 40-something but also somewhere on the Aspergers spectrum?
 Could I write that character?
-Or how about someone who’s basically like me but from a completely different financial class, either very rich or very poor.
+Or how about someone who's basically like me but from a completely different financial class, either very rich or very poor.
 Could I write that character?
 How tightly do we draw the lines here?

 Of course, capturing reality is not what all fiction attempts to do.
 There's a lot of plot driven genre fiction that is not trying to be zealously truthful or literary.
 I'm talking about writers like Tami Hoag, Dean Koontz and such.
 I've read their books and loved some of them (despite what I said here) but I never feel like the characters are particularly real.
 Their personalities are driven by the needs of the plot in the same way that teenagers in a horror movie need to explore the house of the infamous serial killer just because.
 Those characters don't always make sense but they move the story forward.
-All of them, whatever their race, feel at least somewhat inauthentic.
+All of them, whatever their race, feel somewhat inauthentic.
 And we readers forgive this because we understand there's a different set of rules used to judge such fiction.

 In the weeks that I've been thinking about this topic I've read a couple suspense novels and observed their approach.
-One of then, an old Robin Cook novel called "Terminal" was pretty dated.
-All the Hispanics were pretty much women-oogling sleazeballs and the one Black guy was of the "hired muscle" stereotype you often saw it work in narratives from the 80s and 90s.
+One of then, an old Robin Cook novel called "Terminal", was dated.
+All the Hispanics were pretty much women-oogling sleazeballs and the one Black guy was of the "hired muscle" stereotype you often saw at work in narratives from the 80s and 90s.
 In the book's defense, it was genre fiction and none of the characters rang particularly true (not a bad plot though.)

 The second novel, "Trapped", was written by best selling ebook author J.A Konrath.
 The story features several Black characters, all of whom are in the "troubled street youth" mold.
 Konrath dives right in and lets his characters speak in an urban vernacular---lots of "true dat" and "you be fronting, dog?"
 It sounds a bit off to me ears, but not distractingly so.
 (Part of the problem with characters talking in street jive is that whatever expressions you use are going to be out of date within a year.)
 And again, Konrath is not writing "so real it hurts" literary fiction.
 I will say that "Trapped" is definitely a page turner.